DigitalCoreNZ/hashnode/cmaawtsfq000i09jp5vbqexbx.md

 * I save (CTRL + S) the changes, and exit (CTRL + X) the Nano text editor.

-* I create a symlink to start Cursor from the terminal:
+* I create a symlink to start Krita from the terminal:

 ```bash